-1. Work to integrate fire management planning explicitly into the National Forest Management Act mandated planning process on the national forests and across jurisdictional boundaries to allow for landscape scale prioritization and implementation of pre-fire treatments.

-Immediate opportunities for coordination include:

-- Linking the Six Rivers and Shasta-Trinity National Forests' Road Management Plans to ensure that roads critical for access in case of fire are being maintained.
-Further, encourage cooperation among all jurisdictions (CalTrans, Trinity County, USFS, etc.) to manage and reduce roadside fuels; - Coordinating Six Rivers National Forest and Shasta-Trinity National Forest Fire Management and Trinity Alps Wilderness Management Plans. - 2.
-Identify and publicize safety zones for each community in case of catastrophic fire. - 3.
-Review the economic value of plantations (e.g., through cost-benefit analysis).
+- Work to integrate fire management planning explicitly into the National Forest Management Act mandated planning process on the national forests and across jurisdictional boundaries to allow for landscape-scale prioritization and implementation of pre-fire treatments.
+Immediate opportunities for coordination include: - Linking the Six Rivers and Shasta-Trinity National Forests' Road Management Plans to ensure that roads critical for access in case of fire are being maintained.
+Further, encourage cooperation among all jurisdictions (Caltrans, Trinity County, USFS, etc.) to manage and reduce roadside fuels. - Identify and publicize safety zones for each community in case of catastrophic fire. - Review the economic value of plantations (e.g., through cost-benefit analysis).
 Participants noted that considerable expense has already gone into planting the trees and whether one wishes to pursue this type of silviculture in the future or not, the existing plantations are both important resources and, if untended, fire hazards.

+&lt;sup>1 California Public Resources Code (PRC 4291) requires property owners and/or occupants to create and maintain 100 feet of defensible space around buildings and structures.

-Too often scheduled maintenance thinnings are neglected.
-Consider proactive thinning and fuels reduction of plantations during their period of greatest vulnerability to fire (around year 7). - 4.
-Understanding the concern of the increasing amount of fuel on the landscape as a result of fires, windfalls, insect, and disease outbreaks, and other events.
+- Understanding the concern of the increasing amount of fuel on the landscape as a result of fires, windfalls, insect, and disease outbreaks and other events.
 These areas are given priority in ranking of projects due to the risk they pose to adjacent values at risk including communities, associated infrastructure and adjacent forest resources.
-Resistance to control of fire in these areas is extreme and will tax limited fire fighting resources.

-&lt;sup>1 California law (PRC 4291) requires property owners and/or occupants to create 100 feet of defensible space around homes and buildings

-5. Develop methods for managing vegetation occurring next to or around forest demonstrating unique or valued characteristics, to better protect it from stand replacing fires.
+Resistance to control of fire in these areas is extreme and will tax limited firefighting resources. - Develop methods for managing vegetation occurring next to or around forest demonstrating unique or valued characteristics to better protect it from stand replacing fires.
 It was suggested that there are examples of this type of management working well on South Fork Mountain.